Hunger knows no borders. It touches people in war-torn cities and rural villages; in vast, empty deserts and on tropical islands.

 Relentless conflict and natural disaster have put an unprecedented 20 million people at risk across Africa and Yemen.
-Today, nearly 7 million Yemenis rely on outside assistance for food and more than 460,000 children are suffering from severe malnutrition.
+Today, nearly 7 million Yemenis rely on outside assistance for food and about 1.8 million children are suffering from acute malnutrition.
 The situation is so dire that a child under 5 dies every 10 minutes.

 Mercy Corps is on the ground in Yemen providing urgently needed items like food, water and sanitation supplies, as well as cash assistance where possible.
 Learn more about this emergency and what you can do to help.